openordu/celtibot/README.md

 Celtibot prioritizes information relevant to today.
 If no today specific objects are found in the `data` directory, it will switch to a random selection mode using python's `random.shuffle()` method, selecting from the data which does not have a `date` or `day` key.

+### Date word language
+We've created a custom reverse query language for dates that do not fall on the same day each year.
+The language has three parts: `target`, `direction`, and `epoch`.

+`epoch` can either be a numeric date like `01-01` or the word `easter`.
+The word easter is the only non numeric date it understands and the last word in the `day` property being easter makes celtibot make a few assumptions:

+* Celtibot assumes that the first word is an integer for days away from easter's date
+* That the second word is either `+` or `-`

+If `epoch` is a hyphenated numeric value like `01-01`, this value represents 'month-day` format.
+With a numeric value, these assumptions are made:

+* the second to last word is either `after` or `before` and this signifies that the `target` after or before the `epoch` is what day this falls on.
+* The first word is one of `first`, `second`, `third`, `fourth`, or `last`
+* The second word is a day of the week like 'sunday' or 'monday'.

+#### Usage
+You can use the reverse query language by placing it under the `day` attribute of an object(see the examples below).
+Since our forward query is always now(), Celtibot computes the query languages of each object for that year and compares it to the now() value.
+If they're the same, it selects that object as relevant to now.
+If this seems complicated, it is.

 ## Quotes
 ```quotes.yaml|yaml
 # Today relevant Quotes in numerals